Awards & Recognition

 The results can help your doctor decide if treatment you are receiving is working properly or if it needs adjustment.

-Dignity Health - St. Rose Dominican offers emergency services, including PET scan, in Las Vegas and Henderson, NV.
+Dignity Health-St. Rose Dominican hospitals offers emergency services, including PET scan, in Las Vegas and Henderson, NV.